Skip to main content

 Plugins

-A constraint's when: is a black box in most state libraries.
+A constraint's when: clause is a black box in most state libraries.
 Your XState guard is a function – when the transition doesn't fire, you get to print-debug your way to "ah, elapsed was 20, not ≥30."
-Redux selectors are worse: chains of memoized boolean ANDs, none of which tell you which AND failed.
+Redux selectors are worse: a chain of memoized boolean ANDs, none of which explain which AND failed.

 The panel